Select Location

 Overview

-Inbec, comprising Indinavir, is an antiviral or antiretroviral medicine.
-It is a prescription medicine used in the treatment of HIV (Human Immunodeficiency Virus) infection.
-It interferes with an enzyme (protease), which is required by HIV-infected cells to make new viruses.
+Inbec tablet (Indinavir) is an antiretroviral or antiviral medicine.
+It is a prescription-based medicine used for the treatment of HIV (Human Immunodeficiency Virus) infection.
+This medicine is not a cure for HIV or AIDS, but it helps reduce the symptoms of the disease by decreasing the virus in the blood.
+Inbec tablet interferes with an enzyme (protease), which is required by HIV-infected cells to make new viruses.
 It stops or slows the virus from multiplying.
 It is advisable to take this medicine exactly as prescribed by the doctor for better efficacy without increasing or decreasing the dose strength.
-This medicine is available at the best price in India.
+Inbec tablet is a combination of three antiviral medications: Lamivudine, Abacavir, and Dolutegravir.
+They work together in preventing the multiplication of viruses in human cells.

 HIV